cloudfoundry/diego-design-notes/ssh-access-and-policy.md

 - `app_ssh.port`: Port of the externally routable SSH endpoint advertised through the Cloud Controller info endpoint.
 - `cc.allow_app_ssh_access`: As mentioned above, whether to allow SSH access at all for CF app instances.

 If SSH access is allowed for the CF deployment, Cloud Controller will advertise the SSH endpoint to be `ssh.<system-domain>`, accepting traffic on the port given in `app_ssh.port`.
+Cloud Controller's `/v2/info` endpoint provides this SSH endpoint in its `app_ssh_endpoint` field and the host key fingerprint above in its `app_ssh_host_key_fingerprint` field.

 ### SSH Load Balancer configuration